My Guide to Embracing Nature: San Diego’s Clothing-Optional Shores

 There should be a designated area to enter the state park (which costs a small fee) and an area to park your car just ahead.

-Read more San Diego inspiration: 45 Unusual and unique things to do in San Diego!
+Read more San Diego inspiration: Here are a bunch of unusual and unique things to do in San Diego!